percona/k8spsmdb-docs/docs/sharding.md

 A MongoDB Sharding involves the following components:

 * `shard` - a replica set which contains a subset of data stored in the database (similar to a traditional MongoDB replica set),

 * `mongos` - a query router, which acts as an entry point for client applications,

 * `config servers` - a replica set to store metadata and configuration settings for the sharded database cluster.

+!!! note
-**NOTE**: Percona Operator for MongoDB 1.6.0 supported only one shard of a MongoDB cluster; still, this limited sharding support allowed using `mongos` as an entry point instead of provisioning a load-balancer per replica set node.
+    Percona Operator for MongoDB 1.6.0 supported only one shard of a MongoDB cluster; still, this limited sharding support allowed using `mongos` as an entry point instead of provisioning a load-balancer per replica set node.
 Multiple shards are supported starting from the Operator 1.7.0.
 Also, before the Operator 1.12.0 mongos were deployed by the [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) object, and starting from 1.12.0 they are deployed by the [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) one.

 ## Turning sharding on and off